Puma ends sailing sponsorship as profit crumbles

 In sailing, Puma will stop sponsoring the Oracle team, current holder of the Americas Cup, after the 2013 season.

-Chief Executive Franz Koch told journalists that it would take "some time" before the changes brought visible success, with sales this year expected to remain on a level with 2012's total of 3.27 billion euros (2.83 billion pounds).
+Chief Executive Franz Koch told journalists that it would take "some time" before the changes brought visible success, with sales this year expected to remain on a level with 2012's total of 3.27 billion euros ($4.4 billion).

 The world's third-largest sportswear and equipment company, behind Nike and Adidas, is also undergoing a management reshuffle led by 82 percent shareholder PPR (PRTP.PA), the French luxury goods group that owns the Gucci brand.